kwur/new-kwur-site/_posts/2009-09-06-found-in-the-trash-behind-the-station.md

   </p>

   <p>
     If you are working alone, you may need to get the hang of holding and<br />beating your drum while moving around.
-Moving and drumming all at once<br />may seem awkward at first, but Native American shamans do it all time.<br />Of course, if you are working with a partner, you won&#8217;t have this<br />problem; and when you stand up you will be signaling your partner than<br />you are ready to dance, and that the pace of the drumming should<br />increase.
+Moving and drumming all at once<br />may seem awkward at first, but Native American shamans do it all time.<br />Of course, if you are working with a partner, you won’t have this<br />problem; and when you stand up you will be signaling your partner than<br />you are ready to dance, and that the pace of the drumming should<br />increase.
   </p>

   <p>